dogerkn/dogerkn.github.io/_posts/2019-11-08-Patch-Notes-2.5e.md

 + Cate has expanded their operation and will now attempt to steal your coins on more locations than Earth
 + Mars is now round
     - _I apologize for the inconvenience this may cause Flat Mars folk_
++ Added beautification of numbers to stats
 + Changed "MISSION FINISHED" to "MISSION PASSED" (...because memes)
 + Some optimizations to the loading of both landing & game pages
     - _Older versions of Safari on OSX & iOS may see the opposite and may not work at all..._
 + Kittens protesting harsh working conditions have been permanently terminated
 + If on a phone and for some reason the desktop layout is activated, the game will detect this and force-use the phone layout
++ Added T for trillion at a certain level (!)
 + All the other things

 _It goes without saying these days: If the game has completely broken for you with this update, let me know (first try refreshing the page, that usually solves minor hiccups)_